 Opening the Door Project

 The Opening the Door project aims to support people with disability to achieve choice and control with their housing options.
-To learn more about the project and to access useful links and resources, go to the Opening the Door project page by clicking on the logo.
+To learn more about the project and to access useful links and resources, go to the Let's talk Openign D

 Click on the thumbnail below to see the ‘Introduction to the Project’ video.
 Other project videos can be viewed on the Opening the Door page, including an overview of the Australian housing context.